numpy/numpy/doc/source/reference/c-api.iterator.rst

             returns true from the corresponding element in the ARRAYMASK operand.

-        .. c:var:: NPY_ITER_OVERLAP_ALLOW_SAME
+        .. c:var:: NPY_ITER_OVERLAP_ASSUME_ELEMENTWISE

-            In memory overlap checks, operands with ``NPY_ITER_OVERLAP_ALLOW_SAME`` set are considered non-overlapping if they point to exactly the same array.
+            In memory overlap checks, assume that operands with ``NPY_ITER_OVERLAP_ASSUME_ELEMENTWISE`` enabled are accessed only
-            This means arrays with the same shape, dtype, strides, and start address.
-            In other cases, the default rules implied by ``NPY_ITER_COPY_IF_OVERLAP`` apply.
+            in the iterator order.

-            This flag can be enabled on the set of operands that are accessed only in the iterator order, i.e. the operation is element-wise, to avoid unnecessary copies.
+            This enables the iterator to reason about data dependency, possibly avoiding unnecessary copies.

             This flag has effect only if ``NPY_ITER_COPY_IF_OVERLAP`` is enabled on the iterator.